TeoKimSong73/Red-Wine-Quality-Analysis/README.md

 # Red Wine Quality Analysis 🍷

-This is a data analysis project that explores factors affecting the quality of red wine.
+This is a data analysis project that explores the factors affecting the quality of red wine.
 The goal is to help wine producers improve wine quality by understanding which features influence the final product.

 ---